SKaurGithub/data_402_NoSQL/mongoDB_exercises.md

 Write a query that filter for characters that have both blue eyes and are female:
 ```
+# '$and' operator selects the documents that satisfy all the expressions specified in the array.

 db.characters.find({$and: [{eye_color: "blue"}, {gender: "female"}]})
 ```

 Then write a query that filters for characters that have either blue eyes or are female
 ```
+# '$or' operator selects the documents that satisfy at least one of the expressions specified in the array.

 db.characters.find({$or: [{eye_color: "blue"}, {gender: "female"}]})
 ```